erez-o/docsforge/docs/customizing-the-sidebar.md

 To add a documentation page to your sidebar, you need to supply a `key` that defines the page name, and a `value` that defines that file path to where the **raw** file is.

-For example, from a regular repository:
+For example, a markdown file from a regular repository:

 ```yaml
 My page: https://raw.githubusercontent.com/<username>/<reponame>/master/<filename>.md